pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 - Agreement with the final protocol content
 - Commitment to conduct the study according to the protocol
 - Understanding of regulatory, ethical, and scientific obligations
+- Acceptance of the Risk Management Plan and commitment to implement risk mitigation strategies
 - Confirmation that all prerequisite activities are complete

 #### 5.8.4 Design Transfer Activities